Jump to:

 - 2-3 cloves garlic

-- 2 tbsp tomato paste
+- 2 tablespoon tomato paste

-- 1 cup dry Belgian ale (amber or saison)***
+- 1 cup dry Belgian ale amber or saison***

-- 2 cups lentils (green or brown)
+- 2 cups lentils green or brown

-- 1 quart broth (pork, chicken or vegetable)
+- 1 quart broth pork, chicken or vegetable

-- 4 rosemary sprigs, divided****
+- 4 rosemary sprigs divided****

 - bay leaf

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 tsp pepper
+- ½ teaspoon pepper

-- 1 tbsp Dijon mustardÂ
+- 1 tablespoon Dijon mustard

-- 2 tbsp sherry vinegar (optional)
+- 2 tablespoon sherry vinegar optional

 Instructions

-1. Cut the andouille sausage in just over half inch thick circles.
+- Cut the andouille sausage in just over half inch thick circles.
 Rinse the lentils, remove any impurities.
 Dice the onion, carrots, celery and garlic.

-2. In a Dutch oven heat the olive oil over medium heat and brown the andouille.
+- In a Dutch oven heat the olive oil over medium heat and brown the andouille.
 Remove it to a plate and set aside.
 Sauté the vegetables and garlic until soft, stir in the tomato paste and sauté for another minute or so.

-3. Deglaze with the beer (or wine), scrape any brown bits from the bottom of the pot and let the liquid reduce.
+- Deglaze with the beer (or wine), scrape any brown bits from the bottom of the pot and let the liquid reduce.
 Add the drained lentils to the pot, stir then add the salt and pepper, bay leaf, half the rosemary and thyme.
 Pour the broth and stir.

-4. Bring to boil, then reduce the heat to medium-low and cover, leaving just a sliver of an opening.
+- Bring to boil, then reduce the heat to medium-low and cover, leaving just a sliver of an opening.
 Simmer until the lentils are tender.
 Periodically check on the liquid of the stew and add a bit of water if needed.

-5. Once the lentils are cooked, remove the bay leaf and rosemary sprigs and discard.
+- Once the lentils are cooked, remove the bay leaf and rosemary sprigs and discard.
 Add back the andouille to the pot and let simmer for a couple of more minutes.
 In the meantime, very finely chop the remaining rosemary.

-6. Add the chopped rosemary, remaining olive oil and Dijon mustard to the lentil stew and stir.
+- Add the chopped rosemary, remaining olive oil and Dijon mustard to the lentil stew and stir.
 Remove from the heat.
 Just before serving add the sherry vinegar and stir again.

-Katherine | Love In My Oven says
+Katherine | Love In My Oven

 Usually when I cook lentils there's no meat involved and my hubby complains.
 With this delicious combo there will be very few complaints!

-Leanne says
+Leanne

 I love lentils but rarely cook them as my hubby isn’t a fan.
 But given the flavour in this dish, including sausage and beer, I am pretty certain he would ask for a second bowl.
 Looks warming and filling for cozy fall weather.